Capgemini/capgemini.github.io/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: Capgemini Engineering
+title: Capgemini Software Engineering
 tags: [Capgemini, engineering]
 chart: true
 ---

-Welcome to the Capgemini Engineering Blog.
+Welcome to the Capgemini Software Engineering blog.
 At Capgemini we’re passionate about software engineering and have got plenty to say on the subject!
 This is our blog, written by engineers, for engineers.